CynderTech/payments-via-paymongo-for-woo/readme.txt

 2. Click the **Save Changes** button.
 3. Done.

-**E-wallets Configuration**
+**Webhooks Configuration**

-For e-wallet transactions, you need to specify a webhook secret key in the e-wallet settings.
+For the plugin to work, you need to specify a webhook secret key in the corresponding settings fields.
 You can generate one using Cynder's [Webhook Secret Key Generator](https://paymongo-webhook-tool.meeco.dev).
 A convenience link is provided just below the field.
-After generating a webhook secret key using the key generator, paste it on the webhook secret key field.
+After generating a webhook secret key using the key generator, paste it on the webhook secret key fields.

-* **Note:** The webhook secret key field is **ONLY REQUIRED** if you would be enabling GCash and/or GrabPay as payment method/s for your platform.
-This allows PayMongo to notify WooCommerce about payment processing using these methods after payment has been authorized by the customer.
+* **Note:** Webhook secret keys can be created using the PayMongo secret keys.
+You need to generate 2 separate webhook secret keys using production and sandbox secret keys if you want to test the plugin first and later put it to production mode.

-* **Note:** The key generator requires a specific URL provided to you by the plugin under the webhook secret key field (ex. ***https://example.com/?wc-api=cynder_paymongo***), as well as your test secret key.
+* **Note:** The key generator requires a specific URL provided to you by the plugin under the webhook secret key field (ex. ***https://example.com/?wc-api=cynder_paymongo***), as well as your PayMongo secret key.

 * **Note:** If you've generated a key for the same domain prior to the current update, you can retrieve it using the Retrieve section of the key generator.

-* **Note:** Setting the webhook secret key for either GCash or GrabPay configures both options.
-You can just enable or disable each payment option depending on your needs.

 = Updating =